MarkKozel/Comp142-EText/README.md

 ## Project
 Create a set of online resources to replace current textbook for CS-131, Computer Organization at Allan Hancock

-Use [VuePress 2](https://v2.vuepress.vuejs.org/) Vue-based static site generator, [Markdown](https://daringfireball.net/projects/markdown/), and [Vue](https://vuejs.org/) interactive element to create an online, interactive, and searchable set of resources for college students pursuing a degree in Computer Science
+Use [VuePress](https://vuepress.vuejs.org/) Vue-based static site generator, [Markdown](https://daringfireball.net/projects/markdown/), and [Vue](https://vuejs.org/) interactive element to create an online, interactive, and searchable set of resources for college students pursuing a degree in Computer Science

 Additionally, this project will be structures to make integration into other college Computer Science programs simpler and flexible